robenkleene/design-references/blender/blender-window-management.md

 ### Joining

 - You can join two splits by right-clicking a boundary and selecting "Join Areas".
 After selecting "Join Areas", your cursor will change and you can select which split to close.
 - To close a split, join the split you want to keep into the split you want to remove.
 To join splits, hover the cursor over a corner of the split you want to keep until you see the `+` and drag towards the split you want to close until the cursor turns into an `>` and then release.

-Note that joining will fail if it would involve joining more than two splits, e.g., you can't join a row with two vertical splits into a row with one horizontal split.
-To do so, first you need to join the two vertical splits, so that there are just two horizontal splits, then you can join the two horizontal splits.
+### Troubleshooting

+- If you none of the join methods are working, that's probably because you're trying to join two splits with one split (e.g., two vertical splits with one horizontal split).
+For the join operations are only work to join one split into another split, so you might have to first have to cleanup some smaller splits in order to do a larger join.